FBI and DOJ headquarters are among more than 440 federal buildings listed for potential sale

 Among the buildings on the list released Tuesday are a large federal building and courthouse in Los Angeles; a federal building in Oklahoma City that replaced one destroyed in a 1995 bombing; an IRS computing center in West Virginia and IRS service centers in Ogden, Utah; Memphis, Tennessee; Atlanta; Austin, Texas; Andover, Massachusetts; and Holtsville, New York.

-Also on the list: parking facilities, the National Museum of American Diplomacy in Washington, D.C., and a large bus station in Montgomery, Alabama.
+Also on the list: the National Museum of American Diplomacy in Washington, D.C., federal buildings bearing the names of civil rights icons Martin Luther King Jr. in Atlanta and Rosa Parks in Detroit, and the Montgomery, Alabama bus station that was pivotal in the civil rights movement and now serves as the Freedom Rides Museum.

 In a statement, the GSA’s Public Buildings Service said the bulk of properties it has classified as unnecessary are office spaces.